maciejb2k/chronlife/README.md

 # ChronLife

-This repository contains my full-stack side project, which is a social platform for people with chronic diseases.
-I think this is the biggest project I've ever made by myself.
+This repository contains my full-stack project, which is a social platform for people with chronic diseases.

 The purpose of this project is to learn how to build a full-stack applications using Ruby on Rails and it's my final year project for my bachelor's degree in the Computer Science.